 In a unique challenge to Lao PDR, the presence of unexploded ordnance (UXO) from the 2nd Indochina War continues to destroy lives and limits agricultural production and expansion.
 More than 2 million tonnes of bombs were dropped on all provinces between 1964 and 1973, with 30 percent of those failing to detonate.
 The correlation between UXO contamination and the prevalence of poverty is clear, with 42 of the 46 poorest districts affected.

 In Lao PDR, the significant gains made in economic growth and social sectors over the recent years have paved the way for continual improvement in human development in the country.
-Between 1985 and 2012, substantial progress has been made in the main Human Development Index indicators: life expectancy increased by 19 years, mean years of schooling increased by 2.5 years and Gross National Income (GNI) per capita increased by 310 percent.
+Between 1990 and 2015, substantial progress has been made in the main Human Development Index indicators: life expectancy increased by 13 years, Lao people now go to school over 3 years longer than in 1990, and the Gross National Income (GNI) per capita increased by over 200 percent between 1990 and 2015.
 Consequently, Lao PDR has seen steady improvement in its HDI value over time, making Lao PDR one of the HDI growth leaders in the medium human development category, where it currently sits.

-UNDP’s role in the development of the Government’s 7th National Socio-Economic Development Plan (2011-2015) has resulted in a focus on high economic growth that benefits all people and does not harm the environment.
-In addition, achieving the MDGs is incorporated as a key goal of the plan, in addition to an overall target of graduation of the Least Developed Coutry (LDC) status by 2020.
+UNDP’s role in the development of the Government’s 8th National Socio-Economic Development Plan (2016-2020) has resulted in a focus on high economic growth that benefits all people and does not harm the environment.
+In addition, localising the SDGs is incorporated in the plan.

-UXO Lao, the national clearance operator, supported by UNDP, have made over 25,000 hectares of land safe from unexploded ordnance (UXO) since starting programmes in 1996.
-This is equivalent to 250 square kilometers of the country.
-During this period, more than 1 million items of UXO have been destroyed.
+UXO Lao, the national clearance operator, supported by UNDP, have made over 30,000 hectares of land safe from unexploded ordnance (UXO) since starting programmes in 1996.
+This is equivalent to 300 square kilometers of the country.
+During this period, more than one million items of UXO have been destroyed.